TeachingOW/CPP-F25/problems/Assignment2.md

 ## Grading Criteria

 ### Flood Fill
-1. Correct implementation of the non-recursive flood fill algorithm using a `deque` and `visited` matrix.
+1. Correct implementation of the non-recursive flood fill algorithm using a `queue` and `visited` matrix.
 2. Proper handling of boundary conditions.

 ### Square Blur